otabv/mah-webb.github.io/courses/me132a/lectures/lecture1.md

 ###Vad är programmering?

-**Kort defininition:** programming: creating a sequence of instructions to enable the computer to do something
+**Kort defininition av programmering:** creating a sequence of instructions to enable the computer to do something

 **Från wikipedia:** Computer programming (often shortened to programming or coding) is the process of writing, testing, debugging/troubleshooting, and maintaining the source code of computer programs.
 This source code is written in a programming language.

 ###Vad är webbprogrammering?